If everyone only says “yes” - avoid groupthink in retrospect

 The family comes back from the long trip exhausted in the evening.
 The food, like the ride, was not good.
 At first one of the four dishonestly says that it was a good trip.
 The mother-in-law replies that she would have preferred to have stayed at home and only came along for the sake of the others.
 The woman now also honestly says that she came with me so as not to disappoint anyone.
 After all, the father-in-law opened the door to the trip because he thought the others would be bored on the terrace.

-There is a surprise in the group that they did something that none of them felt like doing - just because nobody said frankly what their opinion really is.
+The group is surprised that they did something that none of them wanted to do - just because no one openly said what their opinion really is.

 To the extent that is Abilene Paradox Although not to be compared with wrong political decisions, it nevertheless shows what the consequences of group thinking are.